-Contrary to popular misconceptions, anxiety disorder is not caused by a chemical imbalance in the brain, a biological problem with the brain, or by genes.
-Anxiety disorder is caused by a number of behavioral factors.
 To overcome anxiety disorder, we need to identify and successfully address those factors.
-When these factors are identified and successfully addressed, issues with problematic anxiety disappear.
+When these factors are identified and successfully addressed, issues with anxiety disorder and its symptoms disappear.

-When the root of the problem is addressed, the problem and its symptoms disappear…for good.
+When the cause of the problem is successfully addressed, the problem and its symptoms disappear.

-Since Cognitive Behavioral Therapy (CBT), a form of ‘talk therapy,’ can identify and successfully address the root causes of anxiety disorder – the behaviors that cause issues with anxiety, it is an effective treatment for anxiety disorder.
-In fact, research released in 2011 confirmed that CBT was the ‘Gold Standard’ for anxiety disorder treatment.
+Since Cognitive Behavioral Therapy (CBT), a form of “talk therapy,” can identify and successfully address the underlying factors that cause anxiety disorder, it is an effective treatment.
+In fact, research released in 2011 confirmed that CBT was the “Gold Standard” for anxiety disorder treatment.

 The study entitled, “Cognitive behavioral therapy in anxiety disorders: current state of the evidence” concluded that CBT was both efficacious and effective in the treatment of anxiety disorders.